Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Discussion

 \section{Discussion}

-This work contributes to the empirical completeness problem of quantum theory, i.e. the question whether theories could exist with predictive advantage while conforming to the Born rule on average.
-Drawing on quantum non-locality by generalised Bell inequalities for maximally entangled states, we have shown that whenever there would exist predictive advantage, observers could superluminally signal.
+Drawing on quantum non-locality by generalised Bell inequalities for maximally entangled states, we have shown that whenever there would exist \textit{any} predictive advantage, observers could superluminally signal unless reliable intersubjectivity (or no-conspiracy) is violated.

-But the result goes beyond the mere claim that quantum mechanics is predictively complete.
-It establishes under what precise conditions quantum probabilities impose epistemic boundaries between observers, notably what we introduced as \textit{reliably intersubjectivity. }The result highlights that this is a necessary assumption to be made in order to arrive at empirical completeness.
+Here we shall discuss related questions and results.
+We first draw conclusions for the `absoluteness of observed events'.
+We then comment on the Colbeck-Renner theorem and then discuss the possibility of violating reliable intersubjectivity.
+We conclude with a brief discussion of pilot wave theory, Everettian quantum mechanics, and a note on Laplace's demon.